MEMPHIS, Tenn. • A truly relaxing getaway is one where you can check into a hotel and never get behind the wheel again until it’s time to head home.

 Themed suites such as the King’s Suites were inspired by Presley’s own master bedroom, with canopy beds and TVs on the ceiling.
 Living Room Suites use bold combinations of deep yellow and navy blue.
 TCB Suites have a living room and dining area.
 “The furniture, to me, is extraordinary,” Hamilton says.
 “Every piece is something that Elvis would have loved.”

 Guests can grab a drink at the lobby bar — we tried the crisp whiskey-ginger TCB and the tequila-based Blue Suede — and enjoy it out on the back lawn.
-That’s where there’s a pool, hot tub and heart-shaped fire pit, all set against a serene wooded backdrop.
+That’s where there’s a pool and heart-shaped fire pit, all set against a serene wooded backdrop.

 A state-of-the-art fitness center also has great views of the courtyard — or you can focus on the TVs built into each machine.